777arc/textbook/content/link_budgets.rst

 - Signal has 50 kHz of bandwidth (which is very small)
 - PPM modulation
 - Messages carry 15 bytes of data each, so multiple messages are usually needed
-- Multiple access is achieved by having messages broadcasted with a period that ranges randomly between 0.4 and 0.6 seconds.
+- Multiple access is achieved by having messages broadcast with a period that ranges randomly between 0.4 and 0.6 seconds.
 This randomization is designed to prevent aircraft from having all of their transmissions on top of each other (some may still collide but that’s fine)
 - ADS-B antennas are vertically polarized
 - Transmit power – varies, but is about 200 W (23 dBW)
 - Transmit antenna gain is omnidirectional but only pointed downward, so let's say 3 dB
 - ADS-B receivers also have an omnidirectional antenna gain, so let's say 0 dB

 The path loss depends on how far away the aircraft is from our receiver.
 As an example, it's about 30 km between University of Maryland (where the course that this textbook's content originated from was taught) and BWI airport.
 Another option is to leave this as a variable in the link budget and figure out how far away we can hear signals based on a required SNR.
-If we assume FSPL, we can calulate the path loss easily:
+If we assume FSPL, we can calculate the path loss easily:

 .. math::
 	\mathrm{FSPL}_{dB} = 20 \log_{10} d + 20 \log_{10} f - 147.55  \left[ \mathrm{dB} \right]